 Live folk music during worship

 We are a vibrant liberal religious congregation in Northern Chautauqua County in Western New York State.
-Weekly worship will resume in September, in person with a Zoom option.
+Weekly worship (Early September through mid-June) is in person with a Zoom option.
 Consult our online calendar for up-to-date information and links to our worship services.
-Our COVID-19 policy is posted at the top of the News & Events page.
+Our Health & Safety policy is posted at the top of the News & Events page.

 Our worship services celebrate life, as well as acknowledging the struggles we encounter personally and in our larger world.
 They honor and use as a guide a variety of spiritual understandings and traditions, including earth-based, Jewish, Christian, Buddhist, humanist, and other world religions.
 Worship services tend to follow a traditional Protestant format with readings from a variety of spiritual sources, singing, and a sermon based on a variety of topics and drawing from a range of spiritual traditions — although we do have services that are an exception to this, such as our annual music service.